Class of 2019

 Meredith "Mary Grace" Henry

-- Areas of Study: Program of Liberal Studies; Film, Television, and Theatre
+- Areas of Study: Program of Liberal Studies; Peace Studies

 - Hometown: Harrison, NY

-Mary Grace Henry is the Founder of Reverse The Course, a social entrepreneurship enterprise dedicated to the education of marginalized, at-risk girls living in extreme poverty.
-To date, Reverse The Course has sold more than 15,000 hair accessories and donated $120,000 in educational support for girls primarily from Kenya and Uganda.
-She was the 2013 Kids Who Give winner and 2014 World of Children Award Youth Honoree.
+Mary Grace Henry is the Founder of Reverse The Course, a social enterprise dedicated to the education of marginalized, at-risk girls living in extreme poverty.
+To date, Reverse The Course has sold more than 18,000 hair accessories and raised over $200,000 in educational support for 115 girls primarily from Kenya and Uganda.

 Audrey, a National Merit Finalist and AP Scholar with honor, cultivated a love for the environment by serving with the Student Conservation Association to build trails in Alaska’s Denali National Park and on the Appalachian Trail.
 Audrey was a varsity athlete in track and cross country.
 She spent her Wilderness Expedition with Outward Bound in the Sierra Nevadas in California.

 At Notre Dame, Audrey is a co-director of Outdoor Events for GreeND and the spirituality commissioner for her dorm.
-She is also involved in Fossil Free ND, the fossil fuel divestment movement.
 For her Social Justice summer, she researched freshwater pollution issues (particularly anthropogenic micro plastics) in the local St. Joseph's River and around the Great Lakes with a Notre Dame biology professor.

 “I'm thrilled to be a part of a community that moves the world, particularly because my interest in the environment has such a global scope.
 The Hesburgh-Yusko Scholars program is a fantastic way for young leaders like me to develop our ideas and to become truly transformational leaders.”